Letter from Abigail Adams to John Adams, 31 March - 5 April 1776

 To order an image, navigate to the full

 Choose an alternate description of this item written for these projects:

 - MHS 225th Anniversary

 Abigail Adams wrote her most celebrated letter in the spring of 1776 to husband John, then attending the Continental Congress in Philadelphia.
 In this letter, Abigail urges John to "Remember the ladies" and protect women's rights in the new American government.
 John was in the midst of formulating his ideas about the types of governments to be organized in the former colonies and in April published his essay Thoughts on Government.
 In Massachusetts, the British evacuation of Boston on 17 March freed American minds to contemplate their future, government, America's relations with foreign powers, slavery, and the status of women.

-Please read the online presentation of transcription of this letter from the Adams Papers digital edition: Letter from Abigail Adams to John Adams, document number: AFC01d244.
+Please read the online presentation of the full transcription of this letter from the Adams Papers digital edition: Letter from Abigail Adams to John Adams, document number: AFC01d244.